How to Help

 I’ve registered, what should I share with my family?

 Thank you for registering as a donor!
-That is an incredible, heroic, generous decision!
+This is a heroic, generous decision.

 Please share this with your legal next of kin and those who will be involved at the time of your death.